Skip to main content

 The City Planning Department is working towards including greater emphasis on social equity and justice as a foundational principle in the way we plan our City and its many diverse neighborhoods.
 We are planning professionals with a variety of backgrounds, histories, and experiences who share a desire and passion to serve the public interest.

-Recognizing that our city is comprised of many diverse aspects of identity including race, color, religion, sex, gender, gender identity, national origin, age, disability, sexual orientation, and socioeconomic status, the City Planning Department is in the pursuit of ways to better allow everyone in our city to thrive.
+Recognizing that our city is comprised of many diverse aspects of identity, including race, color, religion, sex, gender, gender identity, national origin, age, disability, sexual orientation, and socioeconomic status, the City Planning Department is in the pursuit of ways to better allow everyone in our city to thrive.
 We acknowledge the effect of planning decisions on historically marginalized and underserved communities, and we are dedicated to developing equitable policies to remedy systemic inequities.

-It is our vision that every San Diegan have access to quality housing, parks, public spaces, and mobility options, which create a strong and sustainable city.
+It is our vision that every San Diegan has access to quality housing, parks, public spaces, and mobility options, which create a strong and sustainable city.
 To ensure that the public input we receive is representative of the city we serve, we are committed to providing opportunities for meaningful input from all communities of people in our city.

 Our work towards greater equity in city planning is an ongoing process.
 We welcome the opportunity to work collaboratively with others to achieve the common goal of improving social equity in our city.